DmC: Devil May Cry: Pre-release

 Before the game was released, early reception to the new design of Dante and change in direction of the series was negative.
 The series' original creator, Hideki Kamiya, was negative about the game's direction and stated he was "missing" Dante although in later tweets he expected people to try the game.
 Video game publications 1UP.com and GamesRadar found such claims exaggerated, with the former finding the demo's gameplay and humour enjoyable and the latter being optimistic about how the release of the game could affect the franchise.
 Various other sites also listed it as one of the most anticipated games of 2012 stating that, despite the controversy the game caused, it looked promising, owing to the presentation and the fact the gameplay had yet to be tested.
 In September 2012, Capcom US producer Alex Jones claimed that some of the negative response had turned positive.
 Dante's voice actor from Devil May Cry 3 and 4, Reuben Langdon, while expressing disappointment with Dante's characterisation, had positive impressions about the game and urged fans to try it.

 Post-release

-DmC: Devil May Cry received "generally favorable" reviews, according to review aggregator Metacritic.
+DmC: Devil May Cry received "generally favorable" reviews, according to review aggregator website Metacritic.

+During the 17th Annual D.I.C.E.
+Awards, the Academy of Interactive Arts & Sciences nominated DmC: Devil May Cry for "Action Game of the Year".